StarAtNyte/AudioVibe-Desktop/README.md

 https://youtu.be/f0MmAFeqGqI

-AudioVibe is a cross-platform desktop application for playing and managing audiobooks.
-Built with Rust and Tauri for optimal performance, it provides a modern interface for organizing audiobook libraries and playing content from local files and online sources.
+AudioVibe is a cross-platform desktop application for playing and managing audiobooks and reading ebooks.
+Built with Rust and Tauri for optimal performance, it provides a modern interface for organizing audiobook libraries, reading ebooks, and playing content from local files and online sources.

 ## 🎯 Project Overview

-AudioVibe Desktop is a comprehensive audiobook management and playback solution featuring local library management, text-to-speech generation, and integration with free audiobook sources like LibriVox.
+AudioVibe Desktop is a comprehensive audiobook management and playback solution featuring local library management, ebook reader with multi-window support, text-to-speech generation, and integration with free audiobook sources like LibriVox.

 ## Technology Stack